The Best Chords | Tina Turner Guitar Lesson

 | Dm Dsus4 | Dmb6 Dm | C | C |

-Despite the complexity of these extended chords, the underlying structure is simple, with most of the progressions following the IVI minor fall.
+Despite the sophistication of these extensions, the underlying structure remains simple, with much of the movement following the familiar I–VI relationship.

 Middle 8

-The middle 8 (or bridge), which Tina requested, starts on chord IV, Bb, and gives a feeling of moving forward.
-The progression moves from Bb to Dm, then Bb to C, and finally lands on D, marking the shift in key from F to G for the final chorus.
+The middle 8 (or bridge), which Tina requested after hearing the original version, begins on chord IV (Bb) and immediately creates a feeling of forward motion.
+The progression moves from Bb to Dm, then Bb to C, before landing on D—marking the modulation from F to G for the final chorus.

 | Bb5 | Bb5 | Dm | Dm |